turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

   action;
 ```

-### Identify roles with a wildcard principal in their trust policy and those that have a trust relationship with them
+### Identify roles using wildcard principals in their trust policy and those roles trusted by them.
-Locate AWS IAM roles with an open trust policy within the same organization and identify other roles that trust them.
+Use this query to locate AWS IAM roles with an open trust policy within the same organization and identify other roles that trust them.

 [Refer here](https://twitter.com/nathanwallace/status/1442574375857922048?s=20)